An algebra for covariant observers in de Sitter space: Algebra for covariant observers

+for any $(\phi_0,s_0)$.
+Thus $\A_{QFT}(0,0)$ is only a coordinate choice in the description of the invariant algebra, without privileged role.

-A key feature of the modular crossed product is that it converts a KMS state into a tracial state.
-Here the QFT vacuum $\Psi_{QFT}(\cdot)=\ev{\Omega}{\cdot}$ satisfies the KMS condition with respect to the modular operator $H_1$:
+To verify the type \Rmnum{2}${}_\infty$ nature of $\A^G$, we now construct a specific trace functional.
+Recall that a key feature of the usual modular crossed product is that it converts a KMS state into a tracial state.
+Inspired by this, as we have the QFT vacuum $\Psi_{QFT}(\cdot)=\ev{\Omega}{\cdot}$ satisfies the KMS condition with respect to the modular operator $H_1$:

-Then a trace functional $Tr:\A_a^G\to\C$ is defined as\footnote{A technical subtlety arises from the divergent inner product $\langle0,0,t_a|0,0,t_a'\rangle_{\O_a}$, which renders the naive trace divergent.
+a trace functional $Tr:\A_a^G\to\C$ can then be defined as\footnote{A technical subtlety arises from the divergent inner product $\langle0,0,t_a|0,0,t_a'\rangle_{\O_a}$, which renders the naive trace divergent.
 In practice, we use a renormalized version, effectively dividing by $\langle0,0|0,0\rangle_{\O_a}$.
 This just rescales the trace and makes no physical difference.
 One rigorous definition of trace can be got by defining the map $\gamma(a)\otimes\ket{0,0,t}_\O=a\ket{0,0,t}_\O$, similar to the treatment in ref.~\cite{Kirklin:2024gyl}. }

 with $A\in\A^G$, and the second equality used the property $D(a)\ket{0,0,0}_\O=a\ket{0,0,0}_\O$ for $a\in \A_{QFT}(0,0)\otimes\{\hat{d}_1\}''$.
 This is a normal weight by construction.
 One may confirm that for a general elements in $\A^G$,